 The main reason we need your personal details is so that we are able to communicate with you and keep you informed about news relating to the musician and artist GUITAR PK.

 We will only contact you if you tell us that you are happy for us to do so, usually when you fill in the newsletter subscribe form on the home page.
-You may also have subscribed via our Bandcamp page (see Bandcamp’s own privacy statements: https://bandcamp.com/).
-So we may add the information you submitted via Bandcamp or any other third party store to our MailChimp mailing list.
+If you have subscribed via our Bandcamp page (see Bandcamp’s own privacy statements: https://bandcamp.com/), we may add the information you submitted to our newsletter mailing list.

 What if I don’t want you to use my details anymore?

-If you ever change your mind about whether you want to hear from us then you can always amend your preferences by clicking on the unsubscribe link at the bottom of our emails or any other emails sent from a third party e.g. Bandcamp.
-Alternatively, you can contact us at: email@example.com.
+If you ever change your mind about whether you want to hear from us then you can always amend your preferences by clicking on the unsubscribe link at the bottom of our emails.
+Alternatively, you can contact us at: firstname.lastname@example.org.

 How do you keep my information secure?